dhbahr/cenit_doc/integrations/tender_integration.md

 ##Schema

-CenitHub has a pre-defined Ticket Schema:
+Cenit.io has a pre-defined Ticket Schema:

 ```json
 {